Here’s a question we just got from one of our readers:

 - Outlook will add the Teams meeting to your calendar.

 Inviting external / guest users into your Teams meetings

 The procedure outlined below applies also in case that you need to send your meeting invite link to users outside your organization.

-Note however that external users will need to be admitted into the meeting by the meeting host or one of your organization participants.
+Note however that guest users will need to be admitted into the meeting by the meeting host or one of your organization participants.